 The largest source of GHG emissions is the transportation sector.
-The state of California has passed groundbreaking legislation requiring a comprehensive combination of transportation measures and better land-use and housing planning that fosters smart-growth and compact transit-oriented development.
+The state of California has passed groundbreaking legislation requiring a comprehensive combination of transportation measures and better land use and housing planning that fosters smart growth and compact transit-oriented development.

-Linking housing needs and regional transportation.
+Linking housing needs and regional transportation:

 Vehicle miles traveled (VMT) have increased despite California's landmark legislation like SB-375, which requires "Sustainable Communities Strategies" in regional transportation plans that demonstrate how the area will meet emission targets through their regional allocation of housing needs and regional transportation planning.

+Multimodal transportation:

-Multimodal transportation.
-With the passage of SB-375, metropolitan planning organizations (MPOs) like SACOG are responsible for aligning land-use and transportation planning in a way that reduces emissions.
+With the passage of SB-375, metropolitan planning organizations (MPOs) like SACOG are responsible for aligning land use and transportation planning in a way that reduces emissions.
 The California Air Resources Board has also established regional targets for reducing emissions that MPOs must create plans to achieve through their Metropolitan Transportation Plan/Sustainable Communities Strategies (MTP/SCS).
 SACOG's 2020 MTP/SCS highlights a multimodal transportation plan to achieve our region's target of a 19% reduction of GHG emissions per capita.

-Transit and active transportation focus.
+Transit and active transportation focus:

 SB-743 also creates a process to change the way that CEQA analyzes transportation impacts, particularly within areas served by transit, to focus on reducing vehicle miles traveled (VMT).
-It also provides streamlined review of land-use and transportation projects that will help to reduce future VMT growth.
-To reduce VMTs emissions from passenger vehicles, cities will need to facilitate drastic mode shifts to increase travel by active transportation, transit and clean shared-mobility services, and accelerate the adoption of zero-emission vehicles (ZEVs).
+It also provides streamlined review of land use and transportation projects that will help to reduce future VMT growth.
+To reduce VMTs emissions from passenger vehicles, cities will need to facilitate drastic mode shifts to increase travel by active transportation, transit and clean shared mobility services, and accelerate the adoption of zero emission vehicles (ZEVs).

-Shared mobility and electrified fleets.
-Recognizing this issue, SB-1014 (signed into law in 2018) requires transportation network companies (TNCs), like Uber and Lyft, to measure their GHG emissions on a perpassenger-mile basis.
-The cities should engage TNCs to capitalize on this momentum to maximize the number of pooled and shared rides, and encourage fleet electrification to make on-demand rides a tool for achieving carbon neutrality.
+Shared mobility and electrified fleets:

+Recognizing this issue, SB-1014 (signed into law in 2018) requires transportation network companies (TNCs), like Uber and Lyft, to measure their GHG emissions on a per-passenger-mile basis.
+The cities should engage TNCs to capitalize on this momentum to maximize the number of pooled and shared rides, and encourage fleet electrification to make on demand rides a tool for achieving carbon neutrality.

+Parking for electric vehicles:
-Parking for electric vehicles.
-The cities should adopt CALGreen Tier 2 standards that establish minimum requirements for EV capable parking spaces:

-Residential: 20% of the total number of parking spaces on a building site, provided for all types of parking facilities, but in no case less than one, shall be electric-vehicle charging spaces (EV spaces) capable of supporting future electric-vehicle supply equipment (EVSE).
+The cities should adopt CALGreen Tier 2 standards that establish minimum requirements for EV capable parking spaces in new construction to 20% of the total number of parking spaces on a building site, but in no case less than one.
+These spaces shall be capable of supporting future EV charging infrastructure.